perpendicooler/Elementary-Research-for-Steamboat-Willie-s-Store-in-Poland/README.md

 This repository contains a geospatial Operations Research study built around a hypothetical market-expansion problem for **Steamboat Willie's** in Poland.

+> **GitHub math rendering:** Display equations in this README use GitHub's fenced `math` blocks for more reliable rendering.

 The project connects three classical optimization tasks:

 1. **Minimum set covering / facility location** — choose the fewest candidate store locations needed so every Polish populated place represented in the dataset lies within a 50 km great-circle radius of at least one store.